What is a First Gazette Notice for Compulsory Strike-Off?

 - Reasons a Company Might Receive a First Gazette Notice?

 - What Should I do if my Company Has Been Served a Compulsory First Gazette Notice?

 - What Happens After First Gazette Notice is Published?

-- Grounds for appeal against a First Gazette Notice
+- What is the Timeline for a First Gazette Notice?

 - Top Mistakes to Avoid When Dealing with First Gazette Notice